nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 tags: [use_case,getcarerecord]
 sidebar: accessrecord_sidebar
 permalink: accessrecord_use_case_retrieve_a_care_record_section.html
-summary: "Use case for retrieving a care record section for a patient from a given organisation."
+summary: "Use case for retrieving a care record section for a patient from a given organisation"
 ---

 ## Use case ##

-This specification describes a single use cases.
+This specification describes a single use case.
 For complete details and background please see the [Access Record Capability Bundle](accessrecord.html).

 ## Security ##

 - GP Connect utilises TLS Mutual Authentication for system level authorization.
-- GP Connect utilises a JSON Web Tokens (JWT) to transmit clinical audit & provenance details.
+- GP Connect utilises JSON Web Tokens (JWT) to transmit clinical audit and provenance details.

 ## Prerequisites ##

 ### Consumer ###

-The Consumer system:
+The consumer system:

-- **SHALL** have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
+- **SHALL** have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html).
 - **SHALL** have previously traced the patient's NHS Number using the [Personal Demographics Service](https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service.
-- **SHALL** render HTML content in-line with the [Access Record - Development - HTML Implementation Guide](accessrecord_development_html_implementation_guide.html).
+- **SHALL** render HTML content in line with the [Access Record - Development - HTML Implementation Guide](accessrecord_development_html_implementation_guide.html).

 ## API usage ##